Skip to main content

 You can manage your connected accounts to Ambrook at any time by going to Settings -> Connections and selecting the “New” button at the top-right hand part of the screen.

-For any of your balance sheet accounts that are not checking or credit cards (e.g. fixed assets, loans, or equities) you will need to create a “manual account” on Ambrook.
+For any of your balance sheet accounts that are not checking or credit cards (e.g. fixed assets, loans, or equities) you will need to create a “balance sheet account” on Ambrook.
 Because these accounts are not synced automatically, transactions need to be added to them manually.
-To create a manual account you go to Settings -> Balances and select the “New Manual Account” option on the right-hand part of the screen.
+To create a manual account you go to Balances and select the “New Balance Sheet Account” option on the right-hand part of the screen.

 When you create a manual account on Ambrook there are several inputs that are required and will impact how an account shows up on your balance sheet: